WHAT’S IN THIS REVIEW?

 If you’re concerned about data requests, hide.me has published a Transparency Report each year detailing the number of requests to disclose individual users’ personal data received since 2013.’

-Overall, it’s a decent result, although it would be great if they could release a more recent third-party audit to bring them up to date, rather than relying on a report from 2015.
+Overall, it’s a decent result, although it would be great if they could release a more recent third-party audit to bring them up to date, rather than relying on data collected in 2015.

 Many VPNs claim to have the ‘fastest’ connection speeds.